Securely connect MCU-powered devices from the silicon to the cloud

 - Azure Sphere OS adds layers of protection and ongoing security updates to create a trustworthy platform for new IoT experiences.

-- Azure Sphere Security Service brokers trust for device-to-cloud communication, detects threats, and renews device security.
+- Azure Sphere Security Service brokers trust for device-to-cloud communication, detects threats, and renews IoT device security.

 - Microsoft best-in-class security experts monitor emerging threats, design updates, and provide a decade of ongoing servicing.

-Maximize the value of equipment that’s already in place
+Maximise the value of equipment that’s already in place (brownfield scenarios)

-With Azure Sphere, manufacturers and solution providers can build devices that are secure from the start and that stay secure throughout the device lifetime.
+With Azure Sphere, manufacturers and developers can build secure connected IoT devices from the point of production through lifetime of the device.
 Give your customers differentiated value and peace of mind while growing your business.
-Research by Greenberg Strategy shows that security can help drive market share.

 Our hardware ecosystem